lalosh/cryptoApp/README.md

 ## 2-Asymmetric Encryption

     Overview:
-    use the public key of a receiver to encrypt the specific message sent to him/her and then on the receiver browser window use his/her own private key to decrypt the message
+        Use the public key of a receiver to encrypt the specific message sent to him/her and then on the receiver browser window use his/her own private key to decrypt the message

+    Implementation:
         Use web-crypto-api to genereate one key pair(public key + private key) per user thus the public key is sent to the server and everyone online and the private key is kept inside the user browser.